bobbyluig/eclipse/docs/src/tutorial.md

 ### Code

 Multiple classes are related to the Maestro controller.
-The `Usc` class has been tested but should be used with caution as it can possibly corruput the device.
+The `Usc` class has been tested but should be used with caution as it can possibly corrupt the device.

 Concept|Implementation(s)
 :---|---